Statistical Inference on Latent Space Models for Network Data: Simulation Studies

 The second setting being considered is to introduce dependency with an additional dimension of latent position that occurs in the data generating process while being ignored in model fitting.
 In addition to the generating process of $Z$, $\alpha$, and $\rho_n$ as before, we further generate 1-dimensional positions with Hardamard product $Z_{dep} \odot E$, where entries $Z_{dep}\overset{i.i.d.}{\sim} \mathcal{N}_{[-2,2]}(0, 1)$ and $E$ is an indicator vector with a certain proportion of random entries to be 1 and the rest being 0.
 The $Z_{dep}$ will only appear in data generation while not being estimated during model fitting, thus introducing implicit edge dependency.
 The non-zero proportions are set to be 25\% and 50\%, referred as ``Dependent-2a'' and ``Dependent-2b'' settings, respectively.
 Note that here we deliberately select relatively strong dependent cases with non-zero proportions 25\% and 50\% to give a full illustration of the strengths and the limitations of our theoretical results.

 The consistency plots are illustrated in the third and fourth rows of Figure \ref{fig:consistency}, the average coverage rates are reported in Table \ref{table:coverage_z11_w_std} and Table \ref{table:coverage_theta12_w_std}, and the corresponding histograms and QQ-plots for ``Dependent-2a'' and ``Dependent-2b'' settings are presented in Figure \ref{fig:distribution_plots_dependent_1}.
 From Figure \ref{fig:distribution_plots_dependent_1} and Table \ref{table:coverage_z11_w_std}, we can see that the individual asymptotic approximation still performs well.
 On the other hand, it is interesting to observe from Figure \ref{fig:consistency} that $\hat \alpha$ and $\hat \rho_n$ are no longer showing ideal consistency patterns.
 Note that the scale of $\Delta \rho_n$ is much smaller than $\Delta \alpha$, and our theory focuses only on $\alpha$.
 Thus, the most serious deviation of the experiment result happens when $n = 8000$ under the ``Dependent-2b'' setting.
-To explain this observation, we check the validity of Assumption IX and summarize the average values of $\|S(\hat \phi)\|$ of ``Dependent-1'', ``Dependent-2a'', and ``Dependent-2b'' with different values of $n$ in the supplementary materials.
-Under Assumption IX, the norm of the score vector should not increase significantly as $n$ increases.
+To explain this observation, we check the validity of Assumption VIII and summarize the average values of $\|S(\hat \phi)\|$ of ``Dependent-1'', ``Dependent-2a'', and ``Dependent-2b'' with different values of $n$ in the Supplementary Material.
+Under Assumption VIII, the norm of the score vector should not increase significantly as $n$ increases.
 However, we find that $\|S(\hat \phi)\| = 0.53$ when $n = 8000$ under the ``Dependent-2b'' setting, whereas the values are around 0.13 for the rest situations.
 This indicates under the ``Dependent-2b'' setting, the dependency of edges might be too strong, and as a consequence the assumptions required for the validity of the theorems no longer hold.
 Interestingly, the coverage rates reported in the third and fourth rows of Table \ref{table:coverage_z11_w_std} and Table \ref{table:coverage_theta12_w_std} show consistent patterns.
-While most of the entries are around 0.95 as $n$ grows, when $n=8000$ under the ``Dependent-2b'' setting, the estimated variance of $\hat \theta_{1,2}$ is significantly smaller than the theoretical value due to the strong dependency, resulting in zero coverage.
+While most of the entries are around 0.95 as $n$ grows, when $n=8000$ under the ``Dependent-2b'' setting, the estimated variance of $\hat \theta_{1,2}$ is significantly smaller than the theoretical value due to the strong dependency, resulting in zero coverage. {We conduct additional numerical studies on dependent-edge settings and present the results in Section~A.2 of the Supplementary Material. }